 The number of mobile devices used in the workplace continues to grow, and businesses and organizations need a practical and cost-effective way to manage, monitor and track devices.
 Mobile device management (MDM) solutions make it possible to manage an entire fleet of mobile devices from a single platform, and they also include additional features that can provide additional value to your clients in a variety of ways, including these ten areas.

 One of the biggest challenges businesses face with mobile device deployments is how to keep their networks and data secure.
 Mobile device management solutions include a range of features designed to enhance security, such as application blacklisting/whitelisting and malware detection.
-MDM solutions can also include jailbreak detection to identify devices that have been compromised, making them vulnerable to cyberattack.
+MDM solutions can also include jailbreak detection to identify devices that have been compromised, making them vulnerable to cyberattacks.
 MDM solutions can even offer data loss prevention, monitoring outbound communications for sensitive information and blocking transmission or alerting the user or a manager.
 If a device is lost or stolen, an MDM solution can allow you to lock or wipe it remotely.

 Keeping data secure requires that only authorized personnel can access it.
 MDM solutions features include role-based access control that allows administrators to grant permission to specific functions depending on whether the employee is a device user, administrator or IT support.
 MDM solutions can also verify the user’s identity in a number of ways, including passcode and biometric authentication.

 3Secure internet access and communication